symhom/DnD_website/README.md

 * password: text

 Users will be able to create their own accounts in order to save their custom made characters.
 Users will be able to create accounts, view their own, and edit it.

-### Store
-* name: text
-* has_many equipment/spells/weapons

-There are often stores where characters can buy supplies.
-The store will be randomly generated to help the Dungeon Master.
-People will only be able to view this.

-### Equipment/Spell/Weapons
-* name: text
-* price: integer
-* type: text (equipment, spell, weapons)
-* description: text

 Users will not be able to delete or edit these items. # mpcs52553-final